Corblax/My-first-Git/README.md

 # My-first-Git
-This is my first git. i am terrible at regular coding... so let's see how this goes!
+This is my first git.
+I am terrible at regular coding.
+So let's see how this goes!
 UwU My brother put some examples on this repository